Raphael-Boichot/SNES-to-NeoGeo-MVS-controller-adapter/README.md

 - [Most reliable schematic of a supergun ever found on the internet](http://gc339.free.fr/SuperGun/SG.html)
 ![supergun wiring](/Supergun_wiring.jpg)

-And yes we European had direct RGB sockets on our televisions via a SCART socket (Syndicat des Constructeurs d'Appareils Radiorécepteurs et Téléviseurs).
-Sadly this format is now obsolete but any tube television in Europe has it natively.
+And yes we European had mandatory direct RGB pins on our televisions via a SCART socket (Syndicat des Constructeurs d'Appareils Radiorécepteurs et Téléviseurs).
+Composite and RF signals were just science fiction for US.
+Sadly this format is now obsolete but any tube television built in Europe between 1979 and 2016 has it natively.